Generated regional inland North Coast river scene for Main Fork Eel River planning; not an exact location photo

 Check nearby BlueStreamFly reports if the gauge, rules, or weather do not fit the plan.

-Check CDFW low-flow rules, current sport fishing regulations, and steelhead report-card requirements before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check CDFW low-flow rules, current sport fishing rules, and steelhead report-card requirements before fishing.
 Open status can change during the season.

-Upper mainstem road scouting
+Upper main river road scouting

 Confirm legal parking and land ownership before leaving the road.